raspberrypi/documentation/remote-access/vnc/README.md

 tightvncserver
 ```

 - Start a VNC server from the terminal.
-Since a desktop ist typically already running we stop it first:
+Since a desktop is typically already running we stop it first:

 ```
 service lightdm stop